Waste cardboard disposal challenge and our solution

 increasing piles of cardboard waste.

-A whopping 90% of global waste cardboard currently ends up in landfills and a smaller portion is incinerated.
+A whopping 90% of global waste cardboard ultimately ends up in landfills and a smaller portion is incinerated.

 The problems with bulkiness, short recycling loops of cardboard, susceptibility to fire, and far few and distant recycling centres - all translate to high transport cost of low-value cardboard waste.
 The option of exporting the used cardboard is also no longer available.
 These problems are highly alarming considering the potential for breaking the current nexus between cardboard and consumer turning it into a situation worse than that of waste plastics.